SriramAmmu/Campus_Connect/Campus-Connect-main/Campus-Connect-main/README.md

 # Motive of this website<br>

-Campus Connect is a socio-academic portal for the students/alumni of RVSCET
+Campus Connect is a socio-academic portal for the students/alumni of Adarash Collage Of Engeneering.

 Making information easily accesecible to each member of the college.